Heavy metal poisoning is very common in pet birds.

-Constricted toe syndrome used to be rare in Australia but it does seem to be becoming a common problem in the Australian pet Eclectus.
-Eclectus chicks in particular can have this problem & it has been said to be related to genetic predisposition, inadequate humidity & nutrition excess or deficiency.
+It used to be a rare condition in Australia, but today it is becoming a very common occurrence in the Eclectus.
+Eclectus chicks in particular can have this problem and it has been said to be related to genetic predisposition, inadequate humidity and nutrition excess or deficiency.
 Surgical treatment is usually needed to prevent the toe becoming necrotic.
-With some Eclectus chicks the constricted part of the toe has already been dropped & toe healed before the chick is pulled from the nest.
+With some Eclectus chicks the constricted part of the toe has already been dropped and toe healed before the chick is pulled from the nest.

-If your Eclectus shows signs of illness it is important to take him to see an avian vet straight away so they can determine the exact disease, illness & cause.
-Taking things into your own hands & guessing what the problem might be may cause your bird more harm than good.
+If your Eclectus shows signs of illness it is important to take him to see an avian vet straight away so they can determine the exact disease, illness and cause.
+Taking things into your own hands and guessing what the problem might be may cause your bird more harm than good, unless you know exactly what you're doing.

-Over grown beaks are a very common problem in the Australian pet Eclectus.
-Too much seed in their diet has been noted to cause their beaks to over grow.
-Some Australian pet Eclectus parrots have also been noted to have slightly longer beaks than others but appear to be healthy.
-The beak also does not grow excessively & stays at that certain length.
-Eclectus parrots with excessively long beaks & a rough surface can indicate an ongoing health issue.
+Over grown beaks can be a very common problem in the Australian captive Eclectus.
+Too much seed in their diet has been noted by avian vets to cause their beaks to over grow.
+Some Australian captive Eclectus parrots have also been noted to have slightly longer beaks than others but appear to be very healthy.
+The beak also does not grow excessively and stays at that certain length.
+Eclectus parrots with excessively long beaks and a rough surface can indicate an ongoing health issue and should be seen by an avian vet to rule out any health issues.
+Over grown beaks can be a sign of liver problems and can also cause health issues if it isn't addressed.

 Eclectus droppings can vary because of the wide variety of foods they eat.
 A healthy Eclectus droppings can appear as a worn surrounded by clear watery urine.
-The high water content on the foods they eat cause the watery droppings.
+The high water content on the foods they eat the higher the water content in their droppings.

-Eating droppings can be a sign of mineral deficiency.
+Eating droppings can be a sign of mineral deficiency or other health issues.

 Soft shell eggs are a sign of calcium deficiency or from not receiving enough vitamin D3 to absorb calcium into their bodies properly.